Mary Alice Ward: Career

-Motherly figure

-Having no children of her own, Ward cared for the babies of her Warumungu employees.
-In the 1950s, a native affairs branch inspector wrote that "youngsters on this station look the picture of health, and this is entirely due to the unremitting personal care and attention given by Mrs. Ward."
-She did not agree with the policy of removing part-Aborigines from their mothers.
-They sent children to school at Our Lady of the Sacred Heart (due to her Catholic faith) in Alice Springs at her own expense until 1961, when due to her efforts a government school opened at Banka Banka; the school's motto was 'Do it Well'.
+Ward provided child care for her Warumungu employees.
+In the 1950s.
+Ward did not agree with the policies of the Stolen Generations, which removed Aboriginal children from their families.
+Ward paid for her Employees children to school at Our Lady of the Sacred Heart in Alice Springs at her own expense until 1961, when due to her efforts a government school opened at Banka Banka; the school's motto was 'Do it Well'.

 Death and legacy

-In 1970, suffering ill health, Mary Alice Ward sold Banka Banka to the American silver billionaire, Howard Hunt and moved to Adelaide, back in her native South Australia.
+In 1970, while ill health, Ward sold Banka Banka to the American silver billionaire, Howard Hunt and moved to Adelaide, back in her native South Australia.
 She died on 27 July 1972, at her North Adelaide home, and was buried with Catholic rites in Centennial Park Cemetery.